 The Amazon Rainforest of Manu and Tambopata

-To see colorful macaw parrots at clay licks you can choose the Tambopata Research Center or Heath River Wildlife Center for an in depth experience of the Amazon, with more wildlife and higher chances of seeing the larger and more elusive animals.
-Heath River Wildlife Center also provides access to a tapir lick to see these mysterious and large rainforest mammals.
+These deep lodges offer more wildlife and higher chances of seeing the larger and more elusive animals.
+The Heath River Wildlife Center also provides access to a tapir lick to see these mysterious and large rainforest mammals.

 Visiting the Amazon of Iquitos from Cusco